CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-passages.md

 [The New Testament: Authorised Version: written in Orthic Shorthand](https://cdm15457.contentdm.oclc.org/digital/collection/p15457coll1/id/195/rec/1), written by W. Stevens around 1896ish (i + 170 pages)\
 Key: Any authorized version of the KJV will do.

-Cricket made a valient attempt to transcribe, but ultimately gave up.
+The Bible websites all put each chapter on a separate page.
+Cricket made a valient attempt to collect the entire NT in a single document, but ultimately gave up.